Suxsem/Domo-One/README.md

 - Enjoy Domo

 ###Info
-This project uses another library for MQTT communication.
-You find more at https://github.com/Suxsem/Mqttduino
+This project uses the following libraries:
+MQTTDUINO for MQTT communication (INCLUDED IN THE SKETCH!).
+More info at https://github.com/Suxsem/Mqttduino DHT for DHTxx sensor (standard version in library folder).
+More info at http://playground.arduino.cc/Main/DHTLib SimpleTimer for timed events (CUSTOM VERSION in library folder).
+More info at https://github.com/jfturcot/SimpleTimer